 |Opportunity to develop friendships with peers from diverse backgrounds.||Teachers collaborate to enact learning initiatives and review teaching practice for optimum learning.|

-What's different about Middle school at Peace?
+What is different about Middle School at Peace?

-Peace Lutheran College’s education model is a progressive approach to learning; adopting modern-day education transformations.
+Peace Lutheran College’s education model is a progressive approach to learning, adopting modern-day education transformations.

 This environment represents an energetic, flexible and stimulating learning space, assisting teachers to promote collaboration and enquiry, engaging students to ask questions, think critically and problem solve.